Darkcast/letsGO/README.md

 ## Disclaimer
-This script has only been tested on Ubuntu 24.04 LTS, it should work on other linux distros.
+This script has only been tested on Ubuntu 24.04 LTS, it should work on other linux distros and MacOS.

 This script is provided as-is, without any warranties.
 Use at your own risk.